 Eric joined Watsi on December 23rd, 2016.
-Four years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Eric's most recent donation supported Hul, a young mechanic from Cambodia, to fund brachial plexus repair surgery so he can use his arm again.
+Five years ago, Eric joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Eric's most recent donation supported Sopheak, a father and rice farmer from Cambodia, to fund surgery so he can regain use of his right arm.

 Eric has funded healthcare for 65 patients in 9 countries.